lesliefinlayson/Small_Business_Analysis/README.md

 Steps taken:
 1. Created dataframes for each of the Excel spreadsheets and used info() to review non-null counts and data types.
+2. The imported csv files contain "currency" data type and had to be converted to numeric formats.

 Week 2 - Project Notes